JuliaWeb/Hyperscript.jl/README.md

-# Hyperscript: A validating HTML and SVG markup DSL
+# Hyperscript: Lightweight HTML and SVG markup for Julia

 Hyperscript is a Julia package for representing HTML and SVG expressions using native Julia syntax.